-When a person has suffered injuries in an accident caused by a reckless, careless or negligent individual, the victimized person has a right to file a personal injury lawsuit to pursue financial compensation for damages caused as a result of the accident.
+When a person has suffered injuries in an accident caused by a reckless, careless or negligent individual, the victimized person has a right to file a personal injury lawsuit with a San Jose personal injury attorney to pursue financial compensation for damages caused as a result of the accident.
 However, individuals harmed in accidents must keep in mind that there is a time limit for which he or she can file a lawsuit against the responsible party.
 This limit is referred to as the “statute of limitations.”In California, a personal injury lawsuit must be filed within two years of the date of the accident that resulted in damage or injuries.
 Of course, there are some exceptions to the rule as certain types of cases have different applicable statutes.
 When this deadline passes, the injured individual will not have the ability to make a legal claim in pursuit of compensation.
 For this reason, individuals involved in accidents should reach out to a firm such as ours at Shea & Shea – A Professional Law Corporation even if they are not certain they will be able to pursue compensation.
 For more information about our services, call our San Jose office at (408) 292-2434.

 A Lawyer Can Help, Even If You Are Unsure Of Your Injuries